cblevins/sp22-dig-stud/in-class/tableau-public.md

 ## Get to know the data

-- Take a few minutes to scan through [the data website](https://cblevins.github.io/us-post-offices/) and in particular look at the section of the data biography ["What's in the data?"](https://cblevins.github.io/us-post-offices/data-biography/#whats-in-the-data:~:text=What%E2%80%99s%20in%20the%20data%3F).
+- Take 5-7 minutes to scan through [the data website](https://cblevins.github.io/us-post-offices/) and in particular look at the section of the data biography ["What's in the data?"](https://cblevins.github.io/us-post-offices/data-biography/#whats-in-the-data:~:text=What%E2%80%99s%20in%20the%20data%3F).
 - Download the files: `us-post-offices-random-coords` (your main data file) and `us-post-offices-data-dictionary` (metadata about that file) from [Harvard Dataverse](https://doi.org/10.7910/DVN/NUKCNA), saving them into your class folder on your computer.
 Hint: you want both of these to be downloaded as CSV files, which you can do by clicking the Access File icon and then clicking Original File Format (Comma Separated Values).
 - Open `us-post-offices-data-dictionary.csv` on your computer and familiarize yourself with the different columns in the main dataset `us-post-offices-random-coords`.

 ## Explore the data in Tableau Public

 - Connect to the data source on your computer, which should be downloaded as `us-post-offices-random-coords.csv`.
-- Spend a few minutes dragging and dropping different Dimension and Measures onto a worksheet so you can start to get a feel for the data.
+- Spend a few minutes dragging and dropping different column names onto a worksheet so you can start to get a feel for the data.
+- As an entire class we will walk through the steps to answer this question:
-- Try to use Tableau to answer the following question: in what year did the state of Colorado experience the largest number of post office closures?
+	- In what year did the state of Colorado experience the largest number of post office closures (hint: use the `Discontinued` field)?
 How many post offices closed that year?

 ## Visualize the data